History of trams: Electric

 In Japan, the Kyoto Electric railroad was the first tram system, starting operation in 1895.
 By 1932, the network had grown to 82 railway companies in 65 cities, with a total network length of 1479 km.
 By the 1960s the tram had generally died out in Japan.

 Two rare but significant alternatives were conduit current collection, which was widely used in London, Washington, D.C. and New York City, and the surface contact collection method, used in Wolverhampton (the Lorain system), Torquay and Hastings in the UK (the Dolter stud system), and currently in Bordeaux, France (the ground-level power supply system).

 The convenience and economy of electricity resulted in its rapid adoption once the technical problems of production and transmission of electricity were solved.
 Electric trams largely replaced animal power and other forms of motive power including cable and steam, in the late 19th and early 20th centuries.

 There is one particular hazard associated with trams powered from a trolley off an overhead line.
 Since the tram relies on contact with the rails for the current return path, a problem arises if the tram is derailed or (more usually) if it halts on a section of track that has been particularly heavily sanded by a previous tram, and the tram loses electrical contact with the rails.
-In this event, the underframe of the tram, by virtue of a circuit path through ancillary loads (such as saloon lighting), is life at the full supply voltage, typically 600 volts.
+In this event, the underframe of the tram, by virtue of a circuit path through ancillary loads (such as saloon lighting), is live at the full supply voltage, typically 600 volts.
 In British terminology, such a tram was said to be 'grounded'—not to be confused with the US English use of the term, which means the exact opposite.
 Any person stepping off the tram completed the earth return circuit and could receive a nasty electric shock.
 In such an event the driver was required to jump off the tram (avoiding simultaneous contact with the tram and the ground) and pull down the trolley before allowing passengers off the tram.
 Unless derailed, the tram could usually be recovered by running water down the running rails from a point higher than the tram.
 The water providing a conducting bridge between the tram and the rails.

 In the 2000s, two companies introduced catenary-free designs.
 The Alstom Citadis line uses a third rail, and Bombardier's Primove LRV is charged by contactless induction plates embedded in the trackway.